How to Install Memcached on Ubuntu (26.04, 24.04, 22.04)

 Update Package Index

-First, update your package lists and process any pending upgrades before installing Memcached.
+Update your package lists and process any pending upgrades before installing Memcached:

 Install Memcached from Ubuntu Repositories